T351 Week 2 (Tues) Summer 2015

 frequencies on long cable runs.

-Learn to wrap cables!
-You need this to work professionally- really.
+Know how to properly wrap cables!
+You need to know this in order to work professionally- really.

 Wireless microphones - Diversity vs. Non-Diversity -